mylifeforthecode/mylifeforthecode.github.io/_posts/2017-11-01-razor-output-formatter-aspnetcore.md

 To accomplish this I needed to look at how Asp.Net Core does content negotiation.
 There are a few articles on this and the Asp.Net Core docs [give an overview](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/formatting).
 By default, Asp.Net Core returns JSON for every ObjectResult except where additional formatters are present and the content has been negotiated.
 Looking around the web, [another great Shawn of the world has provided a blog post on the same topic.](https://wildermuth.com/2016/03/16/Content_Negotiation_in_ASP_NET_Core) These examples, while providing a good overview, only really show the Xml formatter that is provided by Microsoft via Nuget for XML.
 This is great if Xml is what you want, but I to create an HTML doc via Razor I had to dig deeper.

-In the same microsoft docs half of the answer is provided.
+In the same Microsoft docs half of the answer is provided.
 To run our ObjectResult through some custom code we need a [Custom Formatter](https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/custom-formatters).
 This allows us to override some methods and convert some object to our desired output.
 They give an example of converting some contact model to a vcard that describes most of what you need to know on this front.
 Great, half way there!

 This is where the slog of putting together a bunch of disparate things hit me, and why I decided to record it in a blog post in case I ever needed it again.